risk-first/website/docs/risks/Communication-Risks/On-Protocols.md

 ---
 title: On Protocols
-description: Risks due to the failure of encoding or decoding messages between two parties in communication.
+description: A discussion of communication risks due to the failure of encoding or decoding messages between two parties in communication.

 slug: /risks/On-Protocols
-featured:
-  class: c
-  element: '<risk class="protocol" />'
-sidebar_position: 3
+sidebar_position: 1
 tags:
  - Communication Risk
 ---

+In this section I want to examine the concept of [Communication Protocols](https://en.wikipedia.org/wiki/Communication_protocol) and how they relate to [Abstraction](/tags/Abstraction), which is implicated over and over again in different types of risk we will be looking at.

- - **[Protocols](https://en.wikipedia.org/wiki/Communication_protocol)**:  the systems of rules that allow two or more entities of a communications system to transmit information.
+**[Protocols](https://en.wikipedia.org/wiki/Communication_protocol)**:  the systems of rules that allow two or more entities of a communications system to transmit information.

 > "A communication protocol is a system of rules that allow two or more entities of a communications system to transmit information. " - [Communication Protocol, Wikipedia](https://en.wikipedia.org/wiki/Communication_protocol)

-In this section I want to examine the concept of [Communication Protocols](https://en.wikipedia.org/wiki/Communication_protocol) and how they relate to [Abstraction](/tags/Abstraction), which is implicated over and over again in different types of risk we will be looking at.

-[Abstraction](/tags/Abstraction) means separating the _definition_ of something from the _use_ of something.
-It's a widely applicable concept, but our example below will be specific to communication, and looking at the abstractions involved in loading a web page.

-### Clients and Servers
+## Clients and Servers

 First we need to broaden our terminology.
 Although so far we've talked about **senders** and **receivers**, we now need to talk from the point of view of who-depends-on-who.
 That is, **clients** and **suppliers**.

  - If you're _depended on_, then you're a **"supplier"** (or a **"server"**, when we're talking about actual hardware).
  - If you require communication with something else, you're a **"client"**.

-### A Stack of Protocols
+## A Stack of Protocols

 We're going to look at the example of a web browser (a **client**) loading a web-page from a **server**.
 Specifically, we're going to examine how the web browser receives the **message** from the **server** via a **channel**.
 That is - we're looking at the part of Shannon's diagram where we deal with _protocol_.